Meta's Brand Rights Protection: What You Need to Know

 To locate the Brand Rights Protection tool in Meta Business Suite, click on the "All Tools" icon in the side rail menu and choose "Brand Rights Protection" from the list.
 Keep in mind, access to this tool requires an application and approval, and you'll need to meet the eligibility criteria outlined earlier.

-Once approved, you’ll have the ability to search for violations across Facebook, Instagram, Shops, and Marketplace - all from a single dashboard.
-This centralized control is similar to how an AI copilot for Meta ads manages campaign performance.
+Once approved, you'll have the ability to search for violations across Facebook, Instagram, Shops, and Marketplace — all from a single dashboard.
+This centralized control is similar to how AI-powered ad strategies manage campaign performance.
 After gaining access, follow the steps below to search for violations and file infringement reports.

 Searching for Violations